 On the basilica’s walls, you should check out the papal portraits.
 Every pope since Saint Peter is represented here - there are 265 medallions - and a legend says that when there is no longer room for the next portrait, the world will fall.

-Although the Basilica isn’t in the heart of the city, it's worthwhile visiting and to see its impressive mosaics.
+Although the Basilica isn’t in the heart of the city, it's worthwhile visiting and seeing its impressive mosaics.